custom ad

 Old Lorimier Cemetery

-Started in 1808 by the wife of Louis Lorimier after her death, the cemetery has quite a long history.
-In “The Big Book of Missouri Ghost Stories”, the author talks about how there was no fence around the cemetery as there is now and many locals would walk right through to get to the downtown business district.
+Started in 1808 by the wife of Louis Lorimier, the cemetery has quite a long history.
+In “The Big Book of Missouri Ghost Stories”, author Troy Taylor writes about how there was no fence around the cemetery, 500 N. Fountain St., as there is now, and many locals would walk right through to get to the downtown business district.
 According to the book, many people experienced the Tapping Ghost in the early 1900s.
 People would feel someone tap them on the shoulder only to turn around and see nothing.
-This has been expanded from tapping to some people experiencing sharp tugs in their hair or clothes while at the cemetery.
+This has been expanded from tapping to some people experiencing sharp tugs on their hair or clothes while at the cemetery.
 There have also been witnesses who have seen floating orbs of light at night in the cemetery.

 Receive Daily Headlines FREESign up today!